Tyrrrz/CliWrap/Readme.md

         })
         .OnCompleted(e => _output.WriteLine($"Process exited; Code: {e.ExitCode}"));
 });

-await observable.Start();
 ```

 Using reactive extensions, you can do a lot of different things with event streams, including filtering, transforming, reducing, merging, etc.

-There also overloads for `ToObservable()` that accept encoding options and provide cancellation support.
+There also overloads for `Observe()` that accept encoding options and provide cancellation support.

 ### Piping